abdulsalamIshaq/webhook-manager/README.md

 ```
 After retreiving the registered webhook you have access to the validate and process method
 ### Validate and process webhook
-To validate and process we need to pass request and response which can be gotten when we use an external framework
+To validate and process webhook requests, you need to pass the request and response objects, which are typically obtained when using an external framework.

+When integrating the WebhookInterface with an external framework, such as Express.js or any other Node.js framework, you can obtain the request and response objects from the framework's request handler or middleware.
+These objects contain the necessary information and methods to handle the incoming webhook request and send the response back.
 ```
 if(myDriver.validate(request, response)) {
     return await myDriver.process(request, response)